 When you head out for a day of skiing, staying warm is one of the things that should rank high in importance.
-Gloves and mittens really are a requirement for staying warm, but which one will keep you the warmest?
+Gloves vs. mittens is really an age-old question that has plagued skiers and snowboarders for years.
+Protection for your hands is a requirement for staying warm, but which one will keep you the warmest?
 Are gloves better than mittens?
 Or, are mittens better than gloves?
-This is a question we want to help you solve.
+The answer really comes down to you and your needs.

-Here are two aspects of many to consider when deciding whether a ski glove or mitten will be work for you.
+Okay, now that you know the groundwork, here are a few more in-depth aspects to consider when deciding whether a glove or mitten will be best for you.

 This doesn’t mean ski mittens are any easier, in fact mittens tend to allow for less mobility and movement than gloves do.
 In a mitten your fingers are in one “compartment” instead of individually separated like in a glove.
 This allows you to use four fingers at once to wrap the mitten around ski poles and the thumb and fingers combo when zipping up tighter on the windy chairlift rides up the mountain may actually be easier.
 But, for other tasks a mitten may not be as well suited.

 2. Warmth – Are Mittens Warmer than Gloves?

 Keeping all those fingers together adds to the warmth of ski mittens over ski gloves, right?
 It’s utilizing heat to keep it all compartmentalized into one central location.